la2050/archive/_projects/2016/la-plaza-historic-paseo-walkway-downtowns-first-historic-pedestrian-pathway.md

   ["Cultural events","Public/open streets gatherings","Public transit
   riders","Transit-accessible housing and employment (the share of housing units and percentage of jobs that are located within a half-mile of transit)"]
+project_proposal_impact:
+  - Cultural events
+  - Public/open streets gatherings
+  - Public transit riders
+  - >-
+    Transit-accessible housing and employment (the share of housing units and percentage of jobs that are located within a half-mile of transit)
+project_proposal_description: >-
+  The Historic Paseo Walkway is the City’s first pedestrian pathway exploring and celebrating the rich, multicultural history of L.A.
+The pathway will include a mural, historical markers and monuments, street pavings, and other artistic interpretive elements leading visitors on a historic journey through Union Station, El Pueblo, LA Plaza and Fort Moore.
+The Walkway will serve as a new gathering place for Angelenos and visitors to explore, experience and appreciate the city’s historical roots.
+project_areas:
+  - Central LA
+  - County of Los Angeles
+  - City of Los Angeles
 project_proposal_best_place: >-
   Cultural events:  The Walkway will help direct visitors into the LA Plaza museum and six other museums in Olvera Street that tell the story of Los